ChristineKitchens/Credit_Risk_Analysis/README.md

   - [Balanced Random Forest Classification](https://github.com/InRegards2Pluto/Credit_Risk_Analysis#balanced-random-forest-classification)
   - [Easy Ensemble with AdaBoosting](https://github.com/InRegards2Pluto/Credit_Risk_Analysis#easy-ensemble-with-adaboost)

-The results of each model were assessed based on balanced accuracy, precision, and recall scores.
-The subsequent [Analysis](https://github.com/InRegards2Pluto/Credit_Risk_Analysis#analysis) section is divided up by model analysis.
+The results of each model were assessed based on metrics that included balanced accuracy, precision, and recall scores.
+The subsequent [Analysis](https://github.com/InRegards2Pluto/Credit_Risk_Analysis#analysis) section is divided up by candidate model.
 Each section contains tables and screenshots of model assessment metrics (i.e. balanced accuracy scores, precision scores, recall scores, confusion matrices, classification reports).
 The [Summary](https://github.com/InRegards2Pluto/Credit_Risk_Analysis#summary) section summarizes these results and the resulting model recommendation.
 Jupyter Notebooks and data can be found in the [Resources](https://github.com/InRegards2Pluto/Credit_Risk_Analysis#resources) section.

 ## Analysis
 ### Logistic Regression Model with Resampling
 #### Naive Random Oversampling

-- The model had high precision in regards to low-risk outcomes, but low-risk precision in regards to high-risk outcomes.
+- The model had high precision in regards to low-risk outcomes, but low precision in regards to high-risk outcomes.
 - The recall scores for both the high-risk and low-risk outcomes were moderately high.
 - Overall, the model had a balanced accuracy score of <b>0.6620175698580149</b>